If You're An Expert At Making Bad Choices, These Tips Will Help

-If making good decisions isn’t one of your strong points, it’s never too late to learn how to improve your decision-making capabilities.
+If making good choices isn’t one of your strong points, it’s never too late to learn how to improve your decision-making capabilities.
 By being someone who makes strong choices, you can be secure in knowing that you made a decision that you can stand behind and not be afraid of any surprise negative repercussions.

 Wait Until You're Calm

 If you’re upset or exhausted, you may not be thinking straight and may inadvertently make a poor decision.
 In an article on Greatist, counselor and couples therapist Melody Li, LMFTA says, “It’s one thing to be in tune with your feelings.
-It’s another to let them steer the course of important decisions in your life.”
+It’s another to let them steer the course of important choices in your life.”
 When we’re angry, sad, anxious, or feeling anything too intensely, we may not be thinking clearly and it can make us impulsively decide things.

 Don’t just decide to simply get it out of the way: Sometimes we need to take extra time and really think about what the possible results of a decision might be.
 Heidi McBain, MA, LMFT, LPC, RPT is the author of the book “Life Transitions: Personal Stories of Hope Through Life’s Most Difficult Challenges and Changes” says, “Give yourself time to really think through a decision before you make it,” McBain advises.
 “Talk to people, journal about it, go on a long walk and mull it over.”
 Also, if you’re completely exhausted, it’s not a bad idea to sleep on it before you decide so that you don’t make a decision too quickly and regret it later.